 Ashley Haywood is an emerging writer, researcher and poet

 Ashley's creative, critical and scholarly work has been published in Australian and international journals.
 She has performed her creative work and delivered readings to audiences in Australia and France.
-You can find links to some of her recent publications here.
+She is the University of Queensland Fryer Library Creative Writing Fellow for 2018.

 She has a background in molecular biology and genetics, which continues to influence her creative interests, guiding many of her pursuits into the art-science nexus.